-Successful content marketing is not only about publishing a post.
+Successful content marketing is not only about publishing a blog post.
 There’s a lot more groundwork to be done.
 WordPress features many customization options, even before you start considering all the different plugins.
-Let’s look at this to-do list I go through as soon as I install a new site.
-Implement the following tips in order to launch your new site with a bang and give yourself a better chance of success.
+Let’s look at this to-do list I go through as soon as I install a new WordPress blog.
+Implement the following tips in order to launch your new blog with a bang and give yourself a better chance of success.

 (In Users > Your Profile)